puppetlabs/puppet-docs/README.markdown

     (You can use `rake run` to combine these steps.)

-Build Generated Docs For A Given Puppet Version
+Build Generated Docs for a Given Puppet Version
 -----------------------------------------------

     $ VERSION=0.25.0 rake references:puppetdoc

+For the generated docs to build correctly, you may not have Puppet in your default Ruby load path.
+We recommend building the generated docs on a system where you have not installed Puppet as a system package.
+If this isn't possible, we recommend using [rvm][] or [rbenv][] with a minimal Ruby installation to build the generated docs.

 Build Updated HTML Manpages
 ---------------------------